 You can stack just about anything in a springform pan.
 For example, a lasagna torte, which is already traditionally made up of layers, can instead be layered in a round springform pan and once prepared, you can cut pieces in wedges like you would a cake.

 The French word tarte can be translated to mean either pie or tart, as both are mainly the same.
 The big difference is that a pie usually has pastry covering the filling.
 A tart is an open-faced pie.
 A tartlet is a miniature tart.
 Savory tarts are filled with meats, cheeses, and vegetables.

 Dessert Tart Recipes

 Tarts do not have layers.
-Instead, dessert tarts are filled with a single layer of fruit, custards, and flavored creams.
+Instead, dessert tarts are filled with a single layer of fruit, custards, and/or flavored creams.

-- Vanilla Custard Fruit Tart: A sweet, crumbly crust is filled with velvety smooth vanilla custard, all topped with ripe, juicy fruit for a refreshing treat.
+- Vanilla Custard Fruit Tart: This delicious treat is made with a sweet, crumbly crust filled with velvety smooth vanilla custard, all topped with ripe, juicy fruit.

 Savory Tart Recipes

 Savory tarts include quiches, which are savory tarts with a mostly egg custard and cheese filling.